 Facts that make the Japanese language unique

 The Japanese language often uses ideograms that represent ideas and come together.
-For example, the word letter is the combination of hand and paper, because a letter is written by hand.
-Another example is the ideogram of liking / loving, it is the combination of the ideograms of woman and child, representing the love for the child.
+For example, the word letter is a combination of hand and paper, because a letter is written by hand.
+Another example is the ideogram of like/love, it is the junction of the ideograms of woman and child, representing love for the child.

-The Japanese language is one of the favorite options of polyglots, as when studying Japanese you automatically end up learning words in English, Portuguese, Chinese and several other languages that helped to enrich the Japanese language.
+The Japanese language is one of the favorite options for polyglots, as when studying Japanese you automatically end up learning words in English, Portuguese, Chinese and many other languages that have helped to enrich the Japanese language.

 Japanese has its own writing system called Hiragana and Katakana, in addition to using ideograms of Chinese origin that represent ideas and sounds.

-- There is neither plural nor gender in the Japanese language;
+- There is no plural or gender in the Japanese language;

 - Although there are no accents and variations in pronunciation, intonation is important in some words;